 6.1 The course documentation that applicants access help inform students on their journey through the course cycle from why they should come to the University of Westminster, through to graduation.
 It is therefore important that through the course validation, re-validation and modifications processes that these documents reflect accurate information, which is then considered for approval.
-Documentation published to applicants and students should meet digital accessibility requirements.
 Course documentation will also inform published information and external government returns.